State to invest more in blue economy

 He added that other challenges facing the sector would be addressed through the Kenya Coast Guards Services, which he said would spearhead the management of maritime activities and sea safety.

 The PS said the government had embarked on an elaborate programme to repossess all the grabbed landing sites and beaches, noting that his department had already identified grabbed sites in Mombasa and Kwale counties and made appropriate recommendations for their repossession.

 “Currently, the government is working on a programme to identify grabbed landing sites in Lamu, Kilifi, Tana River and other counties’ riparian to water bodies,” he said.

 Saying a conducing environment was critical for robust fisheries, the PS said the government, was investing in the enactment of necessary laws, regulations, policies and strategies on fisheries development, management and marketing.

-The function was also attended by Kilifi Deputy Governor, Gideon Saburi, Kenya Marine and Fisheries Institute Chairman, John Safari Mumba and the Director General of the Kenya Fisheries Services, Ms. Susan Imende among others.
+Kilifi Deputy Governor Gideon Saburi, Kenya Marine and Fisheries Institute Chairman John Safari Mumba and the Director-General of the Kenya Fisheries Services, Ms. Susan Imende, among others, were also present.